 As noted above, there are some reasons that are considered unlawful reasons to fire an employee under Texas law.
 If your employer fired you because of any of the unlawful reasons contained in state and federal laws, you can pursue compensation for wrongful termination.
 Some illegal reasons that amount to wrongful terminations include:

 These are just some of the reasons that are regarded as unlawful under state and federal statutes in Texas.
-If you believe that your former employer has violated employment laws by firing you, you contact an experienced Austin wrongful termination attorney as soon as possible.
-A lawyer can help you return to your job and get compensation for lost wages.
+If you believe that your former employer has violated employment laws by firing you, you should contact an experienced Austin wrongful termination attorney as soon as possible.
+The attorneys at The Galo Law Firm can help you return to your job and get compensation for lost wages.

 Under Texas law, all employees reserve the right to file a wrongful termination lawsuit against their employer if they believe they have been wrongfully terminated.
 However, generally speaking, bringing a lawsuit against your employer would not be the first step you take.